Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Comparing the phase of gravitational waves

 where $a$ is the inner binary's separation, $r \gg a$ is the distance to the third body, $m_3$ its mass, and $B$ is a dimensionless pre-factor of order unity that depends on the configuration of the system, which we set equal to one.
 As shown in \cite{2021ii2}, the tidal term affects the inspiral rate of the inner binary by a factor proportional to $E_{\rm t}/E_{\rm b}$, modifying its frequency evolution:

-A third body also induces a linear acceleration, which can produce a time-dependent change in the peculiar velocity of the source.
-In turn this causes a Doppler shift in the observed GW frequency.
-We parametrize this effect by considering the line-of-sight velocity, $\sigma_{\rm v}$, reached after a time $T$ of acceleration:
+A third body {of mass $m_3$ at a distance $r$ also induces an acceleration of the inner binary's centre of mass}, which can produce a time-dependent change in the peculiar velocity of the {GW} source. {While a constant Doppler shift is degenerate with redshift, a peculiar acceleration along the line of sight can cause a time variation in the Doppler shift which, if integrated over an observation time, causes a non-degenerate shift in the source's GW phase}. {We model this effect by Doppler shifting the frequency by an amount proportional to the time-dependent line-of-sight velocity $V_{\rm p}(t)$ which is solely caused by the third body}:

-A Doppler shift does not influence the frequency evolution of the source, but rather directly affects the observed frequency:
+{where $V_{\rm p}(t) = (G m_3/r^2) t$.
+We can then integrate the evolution equations as usual to obtain an accumulated, non-degenerate dephasing caused by the centre of mass acceleration.} We {parametrize} this effect by considering the line-of-sight velocity, $\sigma_{\rm v}$, reached after a time $T$ of acceleration: